DOC’RIDERS POSTPONED TO 2021!

-Doctors of the World’s Doc’Riders event is a rare opportunity.
+Doctors of the World’s Doc’Riders is a rare opportunity.
 An intense sporting challenge combined with a tangible act of solidarity to support the most vulnerable people in Belgium and in the rest of the world.
-A dual challenge through which you will have an unforgettable human experience – both for you and for the people you will contribute to helping across the world.
-The second edition of Doctors of the World’s Doc’Riders will take place on 21–22 September 2019, starting and finishing in Marche-en-Famenne.
+A dual challenge through which you will have an unforgettable human experience – both for you and for the people you will contribute helping across the world.
+The third edition of Doctors of the World’s Doc’Riders will take place on 18–19 September 2021, starting and finishing in Marche-en-Famenne.

-The course includes trails and roads, and has been designed to be accessible for all-purpose hybrid bikes.
-Bikes with electrical assistance are aviable but no charging point will be accessible.
-There are seven checkpoints along the 200 km course, where you can eat, rest and meet your supporters.
+Doc’Riders includes trails and roads, and has been designed to be accessible for all-purpose hybrid bikes.
+Bikes with electrical assistance are allowed but no charging point will be accessible.
+There are seven checkpoints along the 200 km, where you can eat, rest, meet your supporters, and get massages.

 This may look daunting at first, but you’ll see that if you believe in the project in which you’re taking part and in the importance of the work done by Doctors of the World, you will do it very easily.
 Not to mention that we are here to accompany you throughout the adventure with advice and tools specially designed for you.
 All the money raised by the teams will be used to finance the solidarity actions of Doctors of the World, in Belgium and in the rest of the world.